Creating reconciliation and healing from Rwanda to South Sudan

 The idea was born two years ago, when Presbyterian World Mission hosted a meeting for all its mission co-workers in Africa.
 Dr. Elisée Musemakweli spoke to the group, which included Rice and Smith-Mather.

-In 1994, the church leadership made an urgent call to Musemakweli, who was working on his doctoral studies in Belgium, urging him to return to Rwanda to lead the efforts to restructure the school’s programming after the dean and his family were massacred.
-Four students also were killed on the campus, and the library was looted.
+In 1994, the church leadership made an urgent call to Dr. Musemakweli, who was working on his doctoral studies in Belgium, to return to Rwanda and lead the efforts to restructure the school’s programming after the Dean and his family were massacred, four students were killed on the campus and the library was looted.
 PIASS was forced to confront difficult theological question after the genocide.

-The program Musemakweli initiated focused on teaching theology to people traumatized by war and the ensuing genocide and addressing the question of evil in relation to God’s sovereignty, justice and goodness.
+The new program he initiated focused on teaching theology to people traumatized by war and the ensuing genocide and how to address the question of evil in relationship to God’s sovereignty, justice and goodness.

 “This landmark and transformative course, ‘The Rwanda Seminar,’ was part of a fast-track program, with the aim of graduating pastors as quickly as possible so they could be available to come alongside a suffering population,” said Rice.

 Most recently they have created a Department of Peace and Conflict Studies to continue addressing the pain and divisions in Rwanda.

 “Hearing how the Rwandans had suffered and their ongoing struggle to recover gave us hope that we too can rise up from the ashes of devastation and destruction in South Sudan and its continued conflicts, divisions, struggles and tragedies,” Rice said.

 In addition to the faculty at PIASS, the South Sudan contingent met with 14 women, seven genocide survivors and seven wives of genocide perpetrators, who have joined to help one another work together in micro-businesses and develop a story of reconciliation and love.